Why to Avoid Toothpastes with Sodium Lauryl Sulfate

-Sodium lauryl sulfate, also known as sodium dodecyl sulfate, SLS, or sodium laurilsulfate, is a common ingredient in toothpaste and as a surfactant it is basically a type of ‘soap.’
+Sodium lauryl sulfate, also known as sodium dodecyl sulfate or SLS, is a common ingredient in toothpaste and as a surfactant.
+It is basically a type of ‘soap.’
 You might be wondering why your toothpaste needs ‘soap’ in it, but it is there to help thicken your toothpaste as well as help it foam up and dissolve dental plaque while you are brushing.
-It is also cheap and makes formulating various types of toothpastes easy for manufacturers.
+It is also cheap and makes formulating various types of toothpaste easy for manufacturers.

 Problems with Toothpastes Containing Sodium Lauryl Sulfate

-- Sodium lauryl sulfate limits fluoride bioavailability – Studies have found that increasing amounts of lauryl sulfate decreased the amount of alkali soluble fluoride deposited on the enamel.
-The concentration in dentifrices (fancy name for toothpastes) usually ranges from 0.5-2.0%.
-Topical fluoride delivery is the primary goal of toothpaste, so to disrupt this action undermines one of the major benefits of brushing your teeth.
+- Sodium lauryl sulfate limits fluoride bioavailability – Studies have found that increasing amounts of lauryl sulfate decreased the amount of alkali-soluble fluoride deposited on the enamel.
+The concentration in dentifrices (a fancy name for toothpaste) usually ranges from 0.5-2.0%.
+Topical fluoride delivery is the primary goal of toothpaste, so disrupting this action undermines one of the major benefits of brushing your teeth.

 - Sodium lauryl sulfate can increase the incidence of aphthous ulcers – This has been confirmed in a handful of studies and it is suggested that the denaturing effect of SLS on the oral mucin layer, with exposure of the underlying epithelium, induces an increased incidence of recurrent aphthous ulcers.
 Find out more about aphthous ulcers here.